Skip to content

 Proposed Changes

-The new waste industry guide (WIG) will outline best practice for waste transport driver training covering the key points that should be considered for any organisation who is developing their own material.
-It is not a standard.
-The WIG will cover the same content as the KCTL/micro credentials and is being developed by the WasteMINZ Health, Safety and Wellbeing Steering Committee, in conjunction with various waste operators as subject matter experts, to ensure it covers all relevant and necessary areas of employee information and competence.
+The new guideline/workbook will cover the same content as the KCTL/micro credentials and is being developed by the WasteMINZ Health, Safety and Wellbeing Steering Committee, in conjunction with various waste operators as subject matter experts, to ensure it covers all relevant and necessary areas of employee information and competence.

 Guidelines 1